Dancin' on Air: History

-In 1986, Dancin' On Air was syndicated by KDOC-TV in Los Angeles.
+In 1986, Dancin' on Air was syndicated by KDOC-TV in Los Angeles.
 The show doubled KDOC's ratings in its first week and was then picked up by the fledgling USA Network.
-Shortly thereafter, the show was renamed Dance Party USA, though both shows were produced for a time.
+Shortly thereafter, USA Network hired the Nises to produce Dance Party USA for the Network.
+Two years later, Michael Nise learned form USA Network that his production company was chosen over Dick Clark to produce Dance Party USA for the USA Network.